storozhukBM/allocator/README.md

 1. tests with '-d=checkptr'

 Second Release
+1. arena map on top of linear hashing alg
 1. instrumented arena
 1. create additional methods for allocation within limits that can accept to sizes (minSize, preferableSize)
 1. close arena function